Walt Disney World Railroad at Magic Kingdom

 Additionally, we have an article covering our recommendations for the best off-site hotels near Disney World.

-As far as getting around, it’s essential to know all of the different Disney transportation options.
-Some of the guides might be helpful:
+As far as getting around, it’s essential to be aware of Disney transportation options.
+So the following guides might be helpful:

-We have a complete list of Disney dining reviews available for planning dining reservations.
+We have a complete list of Disney dining reviews.
 Usually, we recommend scheduling at least one Disney World character dining meal and a Disney signature dining reservation.

 If you plan to meet characters in the parks, there’s an updated list of characters at Disney World.
 That review links to every meet available in each of the four parks.